 Injuries to the testicles should always be referred to a doctor.
-A number of non-cancerous conditions can affect the testicles, such as testicular torsion.
-The testicles are also prone to injury or trauma, such as ruptured blood vessels or tearing.
+A number of non-cancerous conditions can affect the testicles and they are also prone to injury or trauma, such as ruptured blood vessels or tearing.
 Surgery is sometimes required.
 Your fertility is not affected if you have one functioning testicle.

-There are various non-cancerous conditions that can affect the testicles, such as testicular torsion.
-The testicles are also prone to injury because they are not protected by muscle or bone.
+There are various non-cancerous conditions that can affect the testicles and they are also prone to injury because they are not protected by muscle or bone.
 It is important to seek prompt medical attention for any testicular complaint.

 Testicles are also known as testes (one is a testis) or ‘balls’.
 They are two small, oval-shaped male sex glands that produce sex hormones and sperm.
 Each testicle is housed in a fibrous outer covering called the tunica albuginea.
-Sperm production needs a temperature that is around 2 °C lower than the body, which is why the testicles are located outside the body in a sack of skin (the scrotum).
+Sperm production needs a temperature that is around 2° C lower than the body, which is why the testicles are located outside the body in a sac of skin (the scrotum).

 Trauma to the testicles